polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-The above Hyperlisp will extract all children of the *[_data]* node, and set their values to "New value".
+The above Hyperlambda will extract all children of the *[_data]* node, and set their values to "New value".
 Resulting
 in the following p5.lambda structure as its result.

 ```